 - Lane Cafe Bar at Ross Hotel: Technically, Lane Cafe is bar food, but the quality and creativity of the dishes we tasted here go beyond standard pub fare.
 Really excellent Dingle Bay Mussels with chorizo and chickpea tomato broth and the fish of the day.
 Both were great, and the prices are very reasonable given the quality and quantity of the food.
 Highly recommended.
 The Cellar One Restaurant (closed the day we were there) is supposed to be even better.

 - The Ross Hotel: This is where we stayed, very nice and right in the city center.
 Awesomely accommodating staff with tons of information about the region.
-Compare rates at other hotels in Killarney.

 Dingle Peninsula: On your way from Killarney to Dingle you’ll want to pull over repeatedly to take photos of the almost too perfect sheep farms overlooking the coast.
 There aren’t as many pull-offs as there ought to be, so it is best to drive slowly and enjoy.
 Break up your drive at Inch and take a walk along the beach (Inch Beach is two miles long, by the way!).
 If you go in summer and you’re brave, you can take surf lessons.
 At the end of the peninsula, Dingle town is absurdly cute, loaded with colorfully painted shopfronts and pubs.
-If you have time, we’d recommend spending the night here.
+If you have time, we’d recommend spending the night in Dingle.